verbomania |ˌvərboʊˈmeɪnɪːə| (ver-bo-MAY-nee-uh)

 noun • English

-craze, passion, or obsession with words.
+Craze, passion, or obsession with words.

-Kietra E |ˈkɪːtʃrə ɪː|
+Kietra E |ˈkɪːtʃrə ɪː| (KEE-truh ee)

-noun • unknown origin
+proper noun • unknown origin

-- a twenty-something web developer found most often in upstate New York.
+- A twenty-something web developer found most often in upstate New York.

-- owner of the blog Verbomania.
+- Owner of the blog Verbomania.

 For as long as I can remember, I have harbored a great sensitivity to the power of language and the deepest affection for words.
 I started writing with these tools at the age of four and haven’t stopped since, and someday some of my words will be published.
 In the meantime, I use my bachelor’s degree in computer engineering to design and develop websites, and when I’m not doing that I’m either working on at least one writing project, experimenting with some type of visual art, playing the piano, kalimba, or board games, adventuring somewhere (or at least planning on it), or getting lost in a good book.
 Or maybe just watching bird videos on YouTube.